spirit-code/spirit/core/docs/API_Python.md

 State
 -----

-To create a new state with one chain containing a single image, initialized by a configuration file, and run the most simple example of a **spin dynamics simulation**:
+To create a new state with one chain containing a single image, initialized by an [input file](INPUT.md), and run the most simple example of a **spin dynamics simulation**:
 ```python
 from spirit import state
 from spirit import simulation